 To help Conner, his pediatrician determined Conner had anxiety but no other medical condition and referred Conner to us for therapy.
 Our initial therapy sessions focused on teaching him how to to identify and express his feelings.
 During these sessions he created a feelings dictionary book and a feelings collage.

 During the last part of the skills based therapy, Connor used his skills in the situations which made him anxious.
 Starting with the least anxiety provoking situations, he gradually worked into more anxiety provoking situations.
 He practiced asking a teacher for a pencil, asking a waiter for a napkin/straw, introducing himself to a new peer, giving answers in class, asking a teacher for help, and going to swim lessons/baseball.
 We made a list of coping strategies (think positive, deep breathing, muscle relaxation, use problem solving steps, ask an adult for support/help) that he could use when overcoming anxiety provoking situations.
 He hung this list in his room and sometimes took it with him in his pocket or backpack.
-I hear some in his situation would talk to marjiuana doctors in St Louis for more medical advice on how to reduce the anxiety he was feeling.
 Apparently it was a lot of help to him.

 Connor’s parents and school/camp staff prompted and reinforced his use of these skills in anxiety provoking situations.
 Connor had a point chart in which he earned points for using his skills and doing anxiety provoking activities.
 When he earned a sufficient number of points, he would pick a privilege from the privilege list that he created with his parents.
 Parent-only meetings during this time further assisted his parents cope with the discomfort and distress that they experienced when Connor began engaging in situations that caused him anxiety.